Killing of Maria Colwell

-Nearly 50 years after her death, the case of Maria Colwell has remained in collective memory and has often been referred to when similar cases have come to light, such as the death of Victoria Climbié in 2000, Peter Connelly in 2007 and Daniel Pelka in 2012.
+Nearly 50 years after her death, the case of Maria Colwell has remained in the collective memory and is often referenced when similar cases come to light, such as the deaths of Victoria Climbié in 2000, Peter Connelly in 2007 and Daniel Pełka in 2012, and in government papers on the subject of safeguarding of children.

 Maria was one of six siblings and was survived by her three half-brothers and two half-sisters, as well as her foster parents Bob and Doris Cooper, with whom she spent six years of her life.

 Life and death

 Maria was born on 26 March 1965.
-When she was a few months old her father Raymond Colwell died and subsequently Maria and her siblings were all placed in foster care.
+When she was a few months old, her father, Raymond Colwell, died, and subsequently Maria and her siblings were all placed in foster care.
 In 1966, she was placed with her aunt and uncle, Doris and Bob Cooper.
 There she was said to be very happy and well looked after.

-Her situation changed drastically when on 22 October 1971 she returned to live with her biological mother Pauline Kepple and her partner William Kepple on the Whitehawk council estate in Brighton, England.
+Her situation changed drastically when, on 22 October 1971, she returned to live with her biological mother, Pauline Kepple, and her husband, William Kepple, on the Whitehawk council estate in Brighton, England.

-William Kepple had children of his own with Pauline, and the couple favoured those children over Maria without compunction; for example, Kepple bought his biological children ice cream and required Maria to watch as they ate it, having refused to buy any for her.
+William Kepple had children with Pauline, and the couple favoured those children over Maria without compunction; for example, Kepple bought his biological children ice cream and required Maria to watch as they ate it, having refused to buy any for her.
 Many neighbours and teachers communicated concerns to various agencies.
 Nevertheless, even though she appeared "almost a walking skeleton", Maria was allowed to remain with the Kepples and her half-siblings.

-On the night of 6 January 1973, Kepple arrived home at 11:30pm to find Maria still awake and watching television.
+On the night of 6 January 1973, William Kepple arrived home at 11:30 pm to find Maria still awake and watching television.
 Her mother, fearing her drunk and violent husband, had kept Maria up.
-Maria refused to acknowledge him upon his return home and he responded violently.
-He repeatedly kicked her, leaving her with severe injuries both internal and external; then he went to bed.
-The following morning he wheeled Maria in a pram to the Royal Sussex County Hospital in Brighton with severe internal injuries including brain damage; she died shortly after arrival.
+Maria refused to acknowledge him upon his return home, and he responded violently.
+He repeatedly kicked her, leaving her with severe injuries, both internal and external; then he went to bed.
+The following morning, he wheeled Maria in a pram to the Royal Sussex County Hospital in Brighton with severe internal injuries, including brain damage; she died shortly after arrival.
 Maria had an empty stomach when she died.
 Both her eyes were blackened and she had a fractured rib.

 Her grave in Portslade Cemetery, Brighton and Hove is marked by a small white marble statue of a winged angel.

 Aftermath

 The case captured the public's attention and the press called for action.
-Despite the publication of a book urging the tragedy not to be forgotten it took over thirty years before agencies were required by law to guarantee the free-flow of information.
+Despite the publication of a book urging the tragedy not to be forgotten, it took over thirty years before agencies were required by law to guarantee the free flow of information.